marc2332/bliss/doc/docs/data_policy.md

 ## ESRF data policy

-This data policy requires the user to specify *proposal*, *sample* and *dataset*.
+This data policy requires the user to specify *proposal*, *collection* and *dataset*.
 This will completely define how data is organized.

 ### Change proposal